 Within ten (10) days of receiving the report, the College will set forth a written decision as to future action.

-The Vice President, Human Resources, department administrator or executive and/or General Counsel will meet with the complainant and the supervisor separately to discuss the investigative findings.
-After being advised of the decision, the complainant and the supervisor will be deemed to have accepted the College’s decision, and the formal complaint resolution process concluded, unless at least one of them chooses to appeal the decision
+The HR Manager, Employee Relations will deliver the investigative report and findings to the complainant, respondent and Chief Human Resources and Organizational Development Officer.
+After being advised of the decision, the complainant and the respondent will be deemed to have accepted the College’s decision, and the formal complaint resolution process concluded, unless at least one of them chooses to appeal the decision.

 Appeals: The issues raised on appeal shall be limited to those issues raised during the investigation.
 Any issues not raised during the investigation or new issues that could have been raised but were not, shall be precluded on appeal.

-The complainant or the supervisor must submit a written appeal to the Vice President, Human Resources within seven (7) calendar days after receiving the results.
+The complainant or the supervisor must submit a written appeal to the Chief Human Resources and Organizational Development Officer within seven (7) calendar days after receiving the results.

-The Senior Vice President, Operations may direct all actions necessary to protect the health, safety and welfare of the College.
+The Chief Human Resources and Organizational Development Officer may direct all actions necessary to protect the health, safety and welfare of the College.

-Within twenty (20) days of the filing of the appeal, the Senior Vice President, Operations will review the investigation reports and the appeal documents and render a decision supporting or over-turning the initial recommendation.
+Within twenty (20) days of the filing of the appeal, the Chief Human Resources and Organizational Development Officer will review the investigation reports and the appeal documents and render a decision supporting or over-turning the initial recommendation.